aboamare/vrgp-specifications/Protocol specification.md

   Where _message name_ is one of the messages defined in the subsequent sections and _message_content_ is a JSON number, string, arrray, or object, as defined for each message.

-  Here an example with three messages, "capabilities", "guidance", and "nmea":
+  Here an example with three messages, "streams", "guidance", and "nmea":
   ```
   {
-    "capabilities": {
+    "streams": {
       "conning": {
         "formats": [
           "nmea"